juji-io/site/blog/transforming-academic-advising-with-ai-technology.md

 AI can analyze student data to provide advisors with a "cheat sheet" and help them identify areas where students need additional guidance, enabling more targeted, in-depth support.

-## How to Apply NACADA Academic Advising Core Competencies Model to Building AI Advising Assistant
+## How to Apply NACADA Academic Advising Core Competencies Model to Building AI Advising Assistants

 [The National Academic Advising Association (NACADA)](https://nacada.ksu.edu/), the premier association for student success through academic advising in higher education, has developed the [Academic Advising Core Competencies Model](https://nacada.ksu.edu/Resources/Pillars/CoreCompetencies.aspx) to help the professional development of academic advisors.
 As we look to the future of using AI to augment academic advising, the same framework can also be used to guide the design, implementation, and evaluation of AI Advising Assistants.